AusClimateService/npcp/reports/phase1/phase1_report.md

 (with the exception of precipitation variability), whereas MBCn tended towards modest bias increases.
 The differences between the univariate methods were relatively small.
-The QDM method tended to outperform the others, usually (but not always) followed by QME and then ECDFm, but these differences were mostly minor
+The QDC method tended to outperform the others, usually (but not always) followed by QME and then ECDFm, but these differences were mostly minor
 (especially between QME and ECDFm).